RajarshiKarmakar1604/VaultCLI-Password-Manager/README.md

 To Note:
 1. If one opts for seeing the saved websites without saving any, they will face an error.
-2. NEED TO HAVE A COPY PASTE MECHANISM INSTALLED IN THE SYSTEM sudo apt-get install xsel sudo apt-get install xclip pip install gtk   - WIn
+2. NEED TO HAVE A COPY PASTE MECHANISM INSTALLED IN THE SYSTEM <br>
+    sudo apt-get install xsel
+    sudo apt-get install xclip
+    pip install gtk   - WIn